An Online Testing Tool That Maps Your Digital Competences

 Online content affects people's decisions and activities, and it is therefore crucial that people understand the internet as a resource where the validity of information is not necessarily verified.
 For example, a survey shows that 34% of European internet users had decided not to buy a selected product due to a negative review on a blog (Hargittai, 2009).
 On the internet, it is the reader and the recipient that are responsible for assessing the reliability and value of information, and it is important that people understand this.
 Many schools and educational programs have banned the use of Wikipedia as a source, as they believe that students do not have the skills for critical and responsible use.

 Digital competence is important for both individuals and organisations to keep pace with developments to increase efficiency and innovate new products and processes.
 Those who do not have the skills to take advantage of digital media are excluded from the new possibilities offered by the technology.
-This way, we risk creating a divide (or a digital divide) between people or organisations that use digital media and those who do not.
+This way, we risk creating a divide (or a digital divide) between the people or organisations who use digital media and those who do not.
 Digital networks are also important for any entrepreneur, as it is easy to create an online platform for innovative business areas, even if they have a very narrow audience.

 Research shows that ICT strengthens traditional forms of social inequality.
 The economic, social, health, cultural and societal benefits of good digital skills are more accessible to those who already have these benefits and less accessible to the most needy, such as low-skilled, unemployed or elderly without social support (Van Deursen, 2010) .
 Therefore, initiatives should be taken to promote the development of digital skills for all citizens, regardless of their age, occupation or current use of ICT.